Pilates Instructor Training & Certification Courses

 This evidence-based Pilates course will give you a sound foundation in anatomy and Pilates theory, as well as exceptional group teaching skills.
 All the tools you’ll need to adapt, thrive and make a difference to people’s fitness, health and wellbeing in a fast-changing industry.

 10376NAT Certificate IV in Pilates is recognised by the Pilates Alliance of Australasia (PAA) – the peak industry body for Pilates.
 As a graduate you’ll be automatically eligible for Matwork membership of the PAA.

 10376NAT Certificate IV in Pilates will train you in Communication, Class Design, Cueing & Correction, Anatomy & Biomechanics, Pilates Repertoire and Client Assessment.

 Modern, Curated eLearning

-In the Breathe Certificate IV in Pilates you’ll work in our state-of-the-art eLearning system as well as receiving hands-on instruction from industry leading professionals.
+In 10376NAT Certificate IV in Pilates you’ll work in our state-of-the-art eLearning system as well as receiving hands-on instruction from industry leading professionals.

 1. Understand the relationship between posture and muscle balance, and use this knowledge to select appropriate muscle tests, and formulate effective program goals for clients, and to structure effective group classes